dataobservatory-eu/sustainability/data_files.md

 `QC1b Which others do you consider to be serious problems?` (multiple choice)

 `QC2 And how serious a problem do you think climate change is at this moment?
-Please use a scale from 1 to 10, with '1' meaning it is "not at all a serious problem`
+Please use a scale from 1 to 10, with '1' meaning it is "not at all a serious problem"`
 (scale 1-10)

 `Qc4 To what extent do you agree or disagree with each of the following statements? - Fighting  climate change  and using   energy  more    efficiently can boost   the economy and jobs in the EU`
 (agreement-disagreement 4-scale)

 `Qc4 To what extent do you agree or disagree with each of the following statements? - Promoting EU  expertise   in  new clean   technologies    to countries    outside the EU can  benefit the EU economically`
 (agreement-disagreement 4-scale)

 `Qc4 To what extent do you agree or disagree with each of the following statements? - Reducing  fossil  fuel    imports from outside    the EU can benefit the EU economically`
 (agreement-disagreement 4-scale)

 `Qc4 To what extent do you agree or disagree with each of the following statements? - Reducing fossil fuel imports from outside the EU can increase the security of EU energy supplies`
 (agreement-disagreement 4-scale)

 `Qc4 To what extent do you agree or disagree with each of the following statements? - More public financial support should be given to the transition to clean energies even if it means subsidies to   fossil fuels should be reduced.`
 (agreement-disagreement 4-scale)

 `Qc5 Have   you personally taken any action to fight climate change over the past six months?` (binary)

 ## Eurobarometer 90.2 (2018)